eivinhj/cSLIM_buoy_controller/README.rst

     west build -b cSLIMns -p

-* add -p (prestine) at end if this is the first time building, or changes in file structure etc. are made
+* add -p (prestine) at end if this is the first time building, or there are changes in file structure etc.
+* Upload using
  .. code-block:: console

    west flash